abedra/securing_security_software/README.md

 # Applying Software Security to Security Software

+# TODO

+* Add references to OWASP ASVS where appropriate
+* Add references to BSIMM where appropriate
+* Add failing tests
+* Explain the cost and trade offs on formal verification
+* Add some additional content around dependency management (other tools, links, cost of staying up to date, etc.)
+* Add links so some recent software security issues to back up these claims (sudo vuln, etc.)

 ## Introduction

 When it comes to software security, the devil is in the details.
 When it comes to security software, those details are